sofa-framework/doc/plugins/usual-plugins/geomagic.md

 - `C:/OpenHaptics` for Windows
 - `/opt/OpenHaptics/Developer/3.4-0/` for Linux

-You can check the install by running the *Geomagic_Touch_Setup* and *Geomagic_Touch_Diagnostic* applications (located in `/opt/geomagic_touch_device_driver/` for Linux).
+We advise you to check the device installation by running the *Touch_Smart_Setup* and *Touch_Diagnostic* applications (located in `/opt/geomagic_touch_device_driver/` for Linux).
 To do so, your Geomagic device must now be connected.
 If you are using Ethernet connection, make sure the address assignment of the wired connection is set to "Link-Local Only" instead of "Automatic".
+At the end, save the configuration of the device to make sure it is well calibrated.

 __NB__ : for Linux, after the installation, if you already had a version of Qt installed, you might face a conflict with Qt versions.
 This is due to a script named _geomagic.sh_ created at the Geomagic installation (in _/etc/profile.d/_).
 To fix this, you can remove or comment the two following lines in the _geomagic.sh_ file:
 ```bash